-Mark learned so much when traveling.
-He makes sentences now, he knows how to hold my hand whenever we cross a street, he can sit in his stroller by himself, he can tell us when he needs to pee and he uses the toilet (I have yet to take off the diaper for good for practical reasons when traveling, but we are getting there without stress or pressure!), he eats a bit of everything, he understands the use of money (and ask for coins when he wants to buy an ice cream or a drink!)… This is amazing to me.
+Mark learned so much when travelling.
+He makes sentences now, he knows how to hold my hand whenever we cross a street, he can sit in his stroller by himself, he can tell us when he needs to pee and he uses the toilet (I have yet to take off the diaper for good for practical reasons, but we are getting there without stress or pressure!), he eats a bit of everything, he understands the use of money (and ask for coins when he wants to buy an ice cream or a drink!)… This is amazing to me.

 We need a magic solution.